u31999/AirBnB_clone/README.md

 ## Descriptions:

-- Command interpreter to manage your AirBnB objects.
 - This is the first step towards building AirBnB full web application clone.

 * This command interpreter is to manage the objects of the AirBnB web application: